ia3andy/grunt-angular-templates-amd/README.md

   ngtemplates:    {
     build:        {
       options:    {
+        module:   'template',         // AMD module name (should be the filename)
         base:     'src/views',        // $templateCache ID will be relative to this folder
         prepend:  '/static/assets/'   // (Optional) Prepend path to $templateCache ID },